 A qualifying crematory operation may be eligible to receive a registration permit if it contains the following sources, besides exempt equipment, at the facility: crematory incinerator(s), processing station, and sources specific to the cremation process.

 The crematory incinerator must be one such that most of the necessary equipment required for cremation is sold in one package.
 Field assembly should be minimal; the unit should be pre-tested, pre-plumbed, and pre-wired at a factory.
-The unit shall be of the controlled atmosphere design, consisting of a primary chamber, secondary chamber, controls, burners, and/or refractory lined stacks.
-Details of the unit's volumes, dimensions, and other requirements shall be accessible through manufacturer's data, maintenance manuals, and/or operating instructions.
+The unit shall be of the controlled atmosphere design, consisting of a primary chamber, controls, and burners.
+The unit may also consist of a secondary chamber and refractory lined stacks.
+Details of the unit’s volumes, dimensions and other requirements shall be accessible through manufacturer’s data, maintenance manuals and/or operating instructions.

 A crematory incinerator located at an agricultural facility and used solely for agricultural cremation does not qualify for coverage under this registration permit.